lockys/lockys/README.md

 ```
 A software engineer from Taiwan
-, was formerly a fullstack engineer @ Garmin
+, was formerly a fullstack engineer @ Garmin Connect
 , writes JavaScript
 , loves front end stuffs
 ```